 Ultimately, our relationships are way more important than any business we’re going to create.
 Let’s not sacrifice our friendships on our journey to build and create cool stuff.

 Fourth: we can’t do this alone.

 If we’re going to do extraordinary things, we’re going to need support.
-The support I get from folks I’ve met on the internet is helpful: a Skype session, chatting in the JFDI Campfire room, or a personal email goes a long way.
+The support I get from folks I’ve met on the internet is helpful: a Skype session, chatting with other product people, or a personal email goes a long way.